-i.e. Similarly, for other nodes the time wastage is,
+Similarly, for other nodes the time wastage is:

-Since, from Equation \ref{p_eqn} to \ref{q_eqn} we see that the \(^PT_{W}\) for each node depends on the position number of the node factor with\([^PT_D+^PT'_D]\) , having constant \(T_F\) throughout.
-Therefore, the general equation for the time wastage for \(n_1\) node drop packet is:\\
+Since, from Equation \ref{p_eqn} to \ref{q_eqn}, we see that the \({^p}T_{w}\) for each node depends on the factor of the position number of the node with \(({^p}T_d+{^p}T'_d)\), having constant throughout \((T_f)\).
+Therefore, the general equation for the total time wastage for the packet drop by any arbitrary node \(n_1\) is given by: